Charles Hoffman

 About Us

-As a resident, real estate attorney, former real estate broker and current Lake Property Specialist in this state, my practice within Lake Property Law, PLC includes most counties in the Lower Peninsula.
+As a resident, real estate attorney, former real estate broker and current Lake Property Specialist in Michigan, my practice within Lake Property Law, PLC includes most counties in the Lower Peninsula and the Eastern U.P.
 I graduated from the University of Michigan and Detroit College of Law over 40 years ago and have practiced as a township and city attorney, road commission attorney for 3 counties, and in many other areas of real estate.
-While I also practiced for very many years in social security disability, workmans compensation, personal injury, wills and probate, criminal prosecution and a number of other areas of the law, my experiences in this real estate have been varied and extensive from rural and urban, governmental and private, corporate and individual, large acreage and small condominiums, subdivisions and site condominiums.
-Whatever the real property matter, I highly understand and value titles and lesser interests.
+I also practiced in many other areas of the law but it is my experiences in practicing in the field of real estate that have been varied and extensive from rural and urban, governmental and private, corporate and individual, large acreage and small condominiums, subdivisions and site condominiums.
+Whatever the real property matter, I can assure you that I highly understand and value titles and lesser interests.
+Despite my familiarity with many real estate practice areas, I currently devote a great deal of my practice to being a water boundary and title attorney.